-Celebratory gatherings – with family, co-workers and friends – are a time of sharing and fun.
-For those with food allergies, however, parties can be a stressful proposition, especially when you consider the minefield of hidden allergens in the food of (sometimes) well-meaning hosts who don’t understand food allergies.
+Big gatherings – with family, co-workers and friends – are a time of sharing and fun.
+For those with food allergies, going to parties can be stressful.
+This is especially so when you consider the minefield of hidden allergens in the food of hosts who don’t understand food allergies.

 Always double-check before you eat or drink that you have epinephrine with you.
-Studies show that a key factor in anaphylaxis fatalities is a delay in getting epinephrine or not getting it at all.
+Studies show that a key factor in anaphylaxis fatalities is a delay in getting epinephrine, or not getting it at all.
 An innocent oversight – such as switching purses or pants and not transferring your auto-injector – could put you at risk.

-Beware of hidden allergens
+Beware of Hidden Allergens

 Lesson learned: Stick to your own alcoholic beverage and read the labels, too.
-Some alcohol has tree nuts (Bombay Sapphire Gin has almonds), and liqueurs used in fancy cocktails may also be made from tree nuts, such as Frangelica (hazelnuts).
+Some alcohol has tree nuts (Bombay Sapphire Gin has almonds).
+While liqueurs used in fancy cocktails may also be made from tree nuts, such as Frangelica (hazelnuts).
 Also, be wary of baked goods – though they may be free from your allergens, they might have been prepared with shared utensils or trays, increasing the risk of cross-contamination.

-Pass on the handshake or kiss
+Pass on the Handshake or Kiss

 Allergic reactions, such as hives, can happen through the transfer of an allergen on someone’s lips or hands.
-One person reported getting hives on her face after someone kissed her on the cheeks after eating shrimp.
+One person reported getting hives on her face after someone, who had just eaten shrimp, gave her a ‘hello’ kiss on the cheek.
 Worse reactions have happened through the transfer of an allergen during intimate kissing.

 While it can be frustrating when others “don’t get” your food allergies, try to stay positive.
 Most people will try to accommodate your needs, especially if you are reasonable and don’t use scare tactics to get what you need.
 Enjoy being with your friends instead of feeling down that you can’t eat something.

-Laurie Harada is Executive Director of Food Allergy Canada, www.foodallergycanada.ca.
+Laurie Harada is the former executive director of Food Allergy Canada, www.foodallergycanada.ca.